Benchmarking quantum machine learning kernel training for classification tasks: Experimental setting

-where $R_{X}$, $R_{Y}$ stand for the single-qubit rotation operators around the corresponding axes of the Bloch sphere, with $R_{Y_{k}}$ the expanded version of the latter in the \emph{n}-qubit space affecting qubit $k$, and $CZ$ the 2-qubit corresponding Controlled-Z entanglers indexed by $k$, with target $t$, according to the (graph-stabilizer) subgroup $S_{\text{graph}}<G=SU(2)^{\otimes{n}}$, for the graph with edges $E$ and vertices $V$.
-We notice from equation \ref{eq:16} that in this case parameterization of the fiducial state $|\phi_{\theta}\rangle=V(\theta)|0^{\otimes n}\rangle$ is made dependent on one single scalar $\theta$.
+where $R_{X}$, $R_{Y}$ stand for the single-qubit rotation operators around the corresponding axes of the Bloch sphere, with $R_{Y_{k}}$ the expanded version of the latter in the \textit{n}-qubit space affecting qubit $k$, and $CZ$ the 2-qubit corresponding Controlled-Z entanglers indexed by $k$, with target $t$, according to the (graph-stabilizer) subgroup $S_{\text{graph}}<G=SU(2)^{\otimes{n}}$, for the graph with edges $E$ and vertices $V$.
+From \eqref{eq:16_bis} we notice that parameterization of the fiducial state $|\phi_{\theta}\rangle=V(\theta)|0^{\otimes n}\rangle$ in this case is made dependent on one single scalar $\theta$.